evazlimen/cholla-cosmo/docs/source/lux_test_calculation.rst

 - 1_particles.h5.0
 - 1_particles.h5.1

 As there is one type of output (gravity, hydro, particles) per processor, we need to concatenate each type.
-This can be done by using the python scripts within ``cholla/python_scripts``.
+This can be done by using the python scripts provided in the main Cholla repo, within ``cholla/python_scripts``.